balionis-arvydas/balionis-java/balionis-rest1/README.md

 This package is meant to provide me with the prototype of build, test, package and dist the following stack:
 1) jersey based restapi
-2) packaged as java war with gradle
+2) packaged with gradle
-3) tested with junit?
+3) tested with junit
-4) deployable under standalone jetty.
+4) runnable as standalone jetty.

 # How?